What is RSI: How To Trade Bitcoin With The RSI Indicator

 ‘RS’, or Relative Strength, is the Average of ‘N’ closes upward divided by the average of ‘N’ closes down.
 This value is then indexed to 100 by using the following formula.

 RSI = 100 – (100/1 + RS)

-The standard period setting for this calculation is over a 14 period based on the periodicity that you have selected to view the asset on.
-If you are looking at a daily chart it will look back over the last 14 days, if you are on the weekly it will look back over the previous 14 weeks, and so forth.
+The standard period setting for this calculation is over a 14 day period based on the periodicity you select.
+A daily chart will look back over the last 14 days, and a weekly chart will look back over the previous 14 weeks, and so forth.

-How to read the RSI Indicator?
+How To Read The RSI Indicator?

-Overbought & Oversold
+Overbought RSI & Oversold RSI

 - RSI Value >70% = Overbought